PagSeguro Digital Ltd. (PAGS) Shares Down Despite Recent Market Volatility

-PagSeguro Digital Ltd. (NYSE: PAGS)’s stock price has decreased by -0.24 compared to its previous closing price of 8.42.
-Nevertheless, the company has seen a 8.11% surge in its stock price over the last five trading sessions.
+PagSeguro Digital Ltd. (NYSE: PAGS)’s stock price has decreased by -4.78 compared to its previous closing price of 8.57.
+Despite this, the company has seen a gain of 2.00% in its stock price over the last five trading days.

 Is It Worth Investing in PagSeguro Digital Ltd. (NYSE: PAGS) Right Now?

-PagSeguro Digital Ltd. (NYSE: PAGS) has a higher price-to-earnings ratio of 9.78x compared to its average ratio,, and the 36-month beta value for PAGS is at 1.62.
-Analysts have varying views on the stock, with 9 analysts rating it as a “buy,” 0 rating it as “overweight,” 11 as “hold,” and 2 as “sell.”
+The price-to-earnings ratio for PagSeguro Digital Ltd. (NYSE: PAGS) is 9.14x, which is above its average ratio.
+Moreover, the 36-month beta value for PAGS is 1.61.
+Analysts have varying opinions on the stock, with 9 analysts rating it as a “buy,” 0 as “overweight,” 11 as “hold,” and 2 as “sell.”

 Sponsored

-The average price suggested by analysts for PAGS is $70.03, which is $6.07 above the current market price.
-The public float for PAGS is 200.03M, and currently, shorts hold a 1.98% of that float.
-The average trading volume for PAGS on March 31, 2023 was 3.14M shares.
+The average price recommended by analysts for PagSeguro Digital Ltd. (PAGS) is $70.03, which is $6.31 above the current market price.
+The public float for PAGS is 200.03M and currently, short sellers hold a 1.98% of that float.
+On April 04, 2023, PAGS’s average trading volume was 3.20M shares.

 PAGS’s Market Performance

-PAGS stock saw a decrease of 8.11% in the past week, with a monthly decline of -1.87% and a quarterly a decrease of 0.60%.
-The volatility ratio for the week is 4.14%, and the volatility levels for the last 30 days are 5.33% for PagSeguro Digital Ltd. (PAGS).
-The simple moving average for the last 20 days is 0.75% for PAGS stock, with a simple moving average of -26.08% for the last 200 days.
+The stock of PagSeguro Digital Ltd. (PAGS) has seen a 2.00% increase in the past week, with a -8.52% drop in the past month, and a -6.64% fall in the past quarter.
+The volatility ratio for the week is 4.44%, and the volatility levels for the past 30 days are at 4.92% for PAGS.
+The simple moving average for the last 20 days is -1.89% for PAGS stock, with a simple moving average of -28.01% for the last 200 days.

 Analysts’ Opinion of PAGS